thesofakillers/ltm/index.md

 the **performance on previously learned tasks is compromised upon learning a new task**.
 We extend the biologically plausible working memory model AuGMEnT [2] by integrating a LTM repetition-based thresholding mechanism.
-We analyse the performance of our model with and without the LTM mechanism on two tasks learned model performance differ from the non-LTM-enabled model in that their performance in the original task does not drop upon learning a new task\*\*.
+We analyse the performance of our model with and without the LTM mechanism on two tasks learned sequentially.
+We expect to find that the monkeys and LTM-enabled model performance differ from the non-LTM-enabled model in that their **performance in the original task does not drop upon learning a new task**.
 This underlines the clear necessity of LT memory-like mechanisms for continual learning, which is undeniably present in biological agents.